iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ```

 -
 When the reaction wheel unicycle falls over, the roll and pitch angles of the chassis with respect to the pivot point exeed ten degrees.
 The geared motors produce high torques in stall mode after their failure to prevent the fall from happening.
 It makes sense to disable the actuators to save energy resources and reduce physical shocks to the motor gearboxes.
-The lower and upper bounds on the roll and pitch angles are combined using the logical or `||` operator with the episode counter so that the model stops running after the maximum number of interactions with the environment, the total steps in an episode.
+The lower and upper bounds on the roll and pitch angles are combined using the logical "or" operator `||` with the episode counter so that the model stops running after the maximum number of interactions with the environment, the total steps in an episode.
 A fall or a certain number of interactions, whichever comes first, causes the model to deactivate.
 In order to make the robot live longer and consume less power, three conditions must be met, or else the model is deactivated and the green light on the NUCLEOF401RE turns on to signify that the controller is no longer active.
 The user has four options in whenever the green LED lights up:

 1. Pick the robot up and make it stand upright, before pushing the blue push button to run again.